moiscye/MERN-Emaily/README.md

 A sample example of how to bind React and NodeJS using Express and MongoDB.
 Better know as MERN Stack.

-Covering the important authtentication feature using the well known passport library with GoogleStrategy
+Covering the important authentication feature using the well known passport library with GoogleStrategy

 ---